Skye – A foodies paradise.

 The Red Roof Skye – Glendale

-A walk to Neist Point lighthouse and then dinner at The Red Roof is always a great day out on Skye.
+A walk to Neist Point lighthouse and then lunch at The Red Roof is always a great day out on Skye.

 Single Track Art Gallery and Espresso Bar – Kilmaluag